alayor/alayor.github.io/_posts/2018-11-07-Code-Cleanliness-Ratio.markdown

 CCR = 4 / 9 = 0.44444
 ```

-Let's analyze our second example using the same Domain Words list.
+Let's analyze our second example using the same Domain Words list...

 ```java